 - Fully prepped surgical tools

-“The laboratory is a valuable resource for trainees and surgeons, said Carolyn Kloek, MD, Director of the Harvard Ophthalmology Residency Training Program.
+“The laboratory is a valuable resource for trainees and surgeons," said Carolyn Kloek, MD, former Director of the Harvard Ophthalmology Residency Training Program.
 “The simulated environment helps individuals build the skills and confidence they need to operate on patients.
 We believe that this increased access to preoperative training will enable our trainees to learn surgery in an innovative way that improves the quality of their surgical learning experience,” she said.

 - 9 work stations with Zeiss ophthalmology microscopes